-The Department of Chemical Engineering at TTU blends scholarship and research with advanced course work, providing excellent opportunities to graduate students to work towards solving some of the many global challenges faced by society.
-Our program offers an MS in Chemical Engineering and a PHD in Engineering with a specialization in Chemical Engineering.
+The Department of Chemical Engineering at Tennessee Tech blends scholarship and research with advanced course work, providing excellent opportunities to graduate students to work towards solving some of the many global challenges faced by society.
+Our program offers an MS in Chemical Engineering.
 The relatively small size of the program and friendly campus atmosphere promote close interaction among students and faculty.
 Research is sponsored by federal agencies (such as NSF) as well as state and private sources among others.
 As we have been moving to a higher level of research excellence, students are receiving national accolades and some are entering the program with prestigious international fellowships from their governments and/or from international organizations.
 Faculty members work closely with colleagues in Electrical Engineering, Civil and Environmental Engineering, Mechanical Engineering, Chemistry, Biology, and Manufacturing and Engineering Technology at TTU, as well as maintain strong collaboration with TTU's Centers of Excellence and other leading institutions and national laboratories to build a unique and effective environment for graduate student research, learning, and well-rounded training.